RugbyZug/ML-Handson-Datasphere/README.md

 # 🚀 ML-/ Datasphere Hands-On Workshop: Unleashing the Power of Machine Learning with SAP HANA & Python 🐍

 ## 🌟 Description
-Welcome to this immersive ML-/ Datasphere Hands-On Workshop, brought to you by your SWISS SAP Team!
+Welcome to this immersive ML-/ Datasphere Hands-On Workshop, brought to you by your Swiss SAP Team & Global Center of Excellence!
 Whether you're joining us on-site or virtually, this repository is your treasure trove of knowledge.
 Dive deep into the intricacies of Machine Learning as we guide you through a Python Client for SAP HANA and explore the limitless possibilities with SAP Datasphere.

 ## 🛠️ Requirements
 Before you embark on this enlightening journey, there are a few prerequisites to take care of.
 Don't worry, we've got you covered with a comprehensive guide, which you can find below.